ComicSans/Angular-1.x-Playground/README.md

 ```javascript
 app.directive("setFocus", ["$parse", ($parse) => new Application.Directives.FocusElement($parse)]);```
 ```
 ```html
 <input set-focus="editing" type="text">
 ```

 ## RefreshHTML
 Directives are compiled by angular only once when viewing.
-This directives recompiles it if a variable chnages to true ("use-boolean" switch) or a variable changes its value.
+This directives recompiles it if a variable changes to true ("use-boolean" switch) or a variable changes its value.

 ```javascript
 app.directive("refreshHtml", ["$compile", "$parse", ($compile, $parse) => new Application.Directives.RefreshHtml($compile, $parse)]);
 ```
 ```html
 <div refresh-html="refresh" use-boolean>
     <edit-in-place value="model" property="propertyNameOfModel"></edit-in-place>